ArjenSchwarz/ignoreme/content/posts/2018-11-22-Build-Test-Macros/index.md

 [^8]:	Using Name tags and resource specific name fields.

-[^9]:	Based on the great work by Kablamo in [this VPC builder](https://github.com/KablamoOSS/cfn-macros/tree/master/VPCBuilder).
+[^9]:	Based on the great work by Kablamo in [this VPC builder](https://github.com/ElendelOSS/VPCBuilder) (updated on 2018-11-25 with link to newer version).

 [^10]:	I really need to do a new version of that post.